FFFFFFFXXXXXXX/league_record/readme.md

 | record                      |   ~3% |  ~50MB |   ~4% |
 | watch recording             | ~2.5% | ~160MB | ~2.5% |

-The high RAM usage when watching a recording is due to using a WebView2 Window for the UI, which basically is Chromium in disguise.
+The high RAM usage when watching a recording is due to using a WebView2 Window for the UI, which basically is a Chromium version that is pre-installed on most windows PCs.
+UIs are easy to make with HTML + some CSS.
+It also keeps the program size small and the common case - running hidden in the taskbar - efficient.

 This is just a rough estimate with the default settings so you can get a sense for how much resources LeagueRecord uses.

 ## Release / Build